Douglas Mawson’s Australasian Antarctic Expedition (AAE) in 1911–1914, was the first to establish an Antarctic radio link.

 Commonwealth Bay is one of the windiest places on Earth.
 The base experienced hurricane force winds and sub-zero temperatures.
 The expeditioners spent almost a year attempting to erect radio masts and aerials in the hazardous conditions.
 Finally, in February 1913, Commonwealth Bay established communication with Australia via Wireless Hill.

-Due to atmospheric static and auroral activity, the quality of signals that could be received and transmitted at Commonwealth Bay varied greatly.
+Due to atmospheric static and auroral activity, the quality of signals at Commonwealth Bay varied greatly.
 Battling these conditions, along with the constant howling of the wind and sledge dogs outside, radio operator S.N.
-Jeffreys would spend entire evenings trying to transmit or receive a single message!
+Jeffryes could spend entire evenings trying to transmit or receive a single message.
 After the main radio mast was damaged by winds, expeditioners experimented unsuccessfully with kite aerials.
-Rebuilding the masts in a new configuration.
+Contact was re-established with Wireless Hill by rebuilding the masts in a new configuration.

 Telegrams sent to Australia included weather information, official correspondence, and the occasional private message.

 At the end of the 1913, the Wireless Hill station was transferred from the AAE to the Australian Meteorological Service.
 The radio equipment was left on Macquarie Island.